-3d artists and illustrator Tek Tan talked about his approach to character creation.
+3d artists Tek Tan talked about his approach to female character creation.
 He’s building seductive high-poly models with Maya, Substance Painter and Zbrush.
-Read about his full workflow, production details and learn some painting tips.

 My name is Tek Tan, I currently reside in a country called Brunei.
 I am a part-time freelance illustrator and a full-time researcher in a university.
 I have done several illustrations for a comic book called Crimson Legends, I have done several online trading card game illustrations and am currently helping two American based clients building their intellectual property.